Career Timeline of Thomas Massie: Major Achievements and Milestones

 2015: Sponsored hemp-related amendments

-In 2015, Massie sponsored hemp-related amendments that were approved by the House.
+In 2015, Thomas Massie sponsored hemp-related amendments that were approved by the House, furthering efforts to legalize industrial hemp cultivation.

-In 2019, Massie was also one of nine lawmakers to sign a letter to Trump requesting a meeting with him and urging him to sign "Senate Joint Resolution 7, which invokes the War Powers Act of 1973 to end unauthorized US military participation in the Saudi-led coalition's armed conflict against Yemen's Houthi forces, initiated in 2015 by the Obama administration".
+In 2019, Thomas Massie was one of nine lawmakers to sign a letter to Trump requesting a meeting with him and urging him to end unauthorized US military participation in the Saudi-led coalition's armed conflict against Yemen's Houthi forces, initiated in 2015 by the Obama administration.

 November 2016: Voted Against Iran Sanctions Extension